AdobeDocs/experience-manager-65.en/help/forms/using/forms-gov-reference-site-user-demo.md

    ![Contact read service](assets/aftia-contact-read-service.jpg)

 1. Camila then provides the test service with a contact id and then clicks on Test button.
+For example, 1 or 2, if you submitted the form.
+If you have not submitted the form, no data is returned.

    ![Contact read service](assets/aftia-test-service.jpg)